grunwaldlab/heat-tree/docs/architecture/legends.md

 Sizes shown are chosen such that the numeric values have limited significant figures and are mostly evenly spaced.
 Centered below the numbers is the units of the numeric inputs.

-### `CategoricalTextColorLegend`
+### `TextColorLegend`

-Shows how categorical input values map to text color in labels.
+Shows how categorical or continuous input values map to text color in labels.

+For categorical:

 Visually consists of a series of colored squares followed by labels of the input text value.
 These are continued on new rows as needed to avoid extending past the maximum width.

-### `ContinuousTextColorLegend`

-Shows how numeric input values map to text color in labels.
+For continuous:

 Visually consists of a series of colored letters above a short rectangular gradient/ Below are ticks with examples of numeric input value corresponding to the letter color.